mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisionedProducts** *(list) --*

-          A list of ProvisionedProduct detail objects.
+          Information about the provisioned products.

           - *(dict) --*

-            Detailed information about a ProvisionedProduct object.
+            Information about a provisioned product.

             - **Name** *(string) --*

-              The user-friendly name of the ProvisionedProduct object.
+              The user-friendly name of the provisioned product.

             - **Arn** *(string) --*

-              The ARN associated with the ProvisionedProduct object.
+              The ARN of the provisioned product.

             - **Type** *(string) --*

-              The type of the ProvisionedProduct object.
+              The type of provisioned product.
+The supported value is ``CFN_STACK`` .

             - **Id** *(string) --*

-              The identifier of the ProvisionedProduct object.
+              The identifier of the provisioned product.

             - **Status** *(string) --*

-              The current status of the ProvisionedProduct.
+              The current status of the provisioned product.

-               ``AVAILABLE`` - Stable state, ready to perform any operation.
-The most recent action request succeeded and completed.
+              * ``AVAILABLE`` - Stable state, ready to perform any operation.
+The most recent operation succeeded and completed.

-               ``UNDER_CHANGE`` - Transitive state, operations performed may or may not have valid results.
+              * ``UNDER_CHANGE`` - Transitive state, operations performed might not have valid results.
 Wait for an ``AVAILABLE`` status before performing operations.

-               ``TAINTED`` - Stable state, ready to perform any operation.
+              * ``TAINTED`` - Stable state, ready to perform any operation.
 The stack has completed the requested operation but is not exactly what was requested.
 For example, a request to update to a new version failed and the stack rolled back to the current version.

-               ``ERROR`` - Something unexpected happened such that the provisioned product exists but the stack is not running.
-For example, CloudFormation received an invalid parameter value and could not launch the stack.
+              * ``ERROR`` - An unexpected error occurred, the provisioned product exists but the stack is not running.
+For example, CloudFormation received a parameter value that was not valid and could not launch the stack.

             - **StatusMessage** *(string) --*

-              The current status message of the ProvisionedProduct.
+              The current status message of the provisioned product.